Brooks98/Senior-Design-305/GimbalSystemDriver/readme.txt

-STATUS: DEBUGGING.
-All basic functionality implemented
+STATUS: TESTING.
+All basic functionality implemented and tested

 Issues we faced and how we solved them: